edoski/bostarter/docs/DB-PRJ-REPORT.md

-# email prof ask if OK that when creatore updates profile's skill if existing ACCEPTED partecipanti should be rifiutato (as is currently, and thus barred from re-applying) or if should just delete the candidatura (and thus allow them to reapply)
+# email prof ask if OK that when creatore updates profile's skill if existing ACCEPTED partecipanti should be rifiutato (as is currently, and thus barred from re-applying) or if should just delete the candidatura (and thus allow them to reapply), and also about 18+ rule for users

-# ask claude if can split componente_modifica and profilo_modifica each into two separate php files, one for adding new profilo/componente and the other for modifying existing profilo/componente